 - the re-establishment of a reformed Economic and Social Council of the United Nations in which membership is based on the principles of representation, accountability and common responsibility.
-The new Economic and Social Council should be the ultimate legal global authority for economic and social affairs, whose decisions are enforceable; - a transformation of the membership of the Security Council so that the same principles of representation, accountability and common responsibility apply; - a reform of the World Bank, IMF and other International Financial Institutions, together with the WTO to adhere to these principles, but with their ultimate accountability being to the reformed Economic and Social Council.
-Their roles should be redefined such that the World Bank is a development bank within the UN system, the IMF's mandate focuses on safeguarding global financial stability, and the WTO restricted to regulating international trade;
+The new Economic and Social Council should be the ultimate legal global authority for economic and social affairs, whose decisions are enforceable: - a transformation of the membership of the Security Council so that the same principles of representation, accountability and common responsibility apply; - a reform of the World Bank, IMF and other International Financial Institutions, together with the WTO to adhere to these principles, but with their ultimate accountability being to the reformed Economic and Social Council.
+Their roles should be redefined such that the World Bank is a development bank within the UN system, the IMF's mandate focuses on safeguarding global financial stability, and the WTO restricted to regulating international trade; - the establishment of regular public parliamentary reviews of the policies and actions of multilateral economic institutions, and the role and approach undertaken by the national government concerned, with participation from civil society;

-- the establishment of regular public parliamentary reviews of the policies and actions of multilateral economic institutions, and the role and approach undertaken by the national government concerned, with participation from civil society; - a strengthening of the legal institutions International Court of Justice and International Criminal Court - responsible for implementing the international rule of law.
+19 World Summit on Sustainable Development, Plan of Implementation, para.
+49. Johannesburg, September, 2002 a strengthening of the legal institutions - International Court of Justice and International Criminal Court - responsible for implementing the international rule of law.